 |Delegation Rules: WHERE Clause / WHERE Clause Examples for Delegation|

-If the data source provider supports Contains, the entire query is delegated to the data source provider.
+If the data source provider supports ContainsCentroid: the entire query is delegated to the data provider.

-If the data source provider does not support Contains, the query is converted to an EnvelopesIntersect and delegated to the data source provider.
-If the envelopes do not intersect, then they cannot satisfy a contains operation and the result returns false.
+If the data source provider does not support ContainsCentroid, the query is converted to an EnvelopesIntersect and delegated to the data source provider.
+EnvelopesIntersects returns a larger set of rows than ContainsCentroid, but it is fewer than returning the entire table.

 SELECT city, obj FROM table WHERE obj EnvelopesIntersect <geometry>

 Spectrum Spatial evaluates ContainsCentroid using the results from the data source provider.

 SELECT city FROM <results from the delegation> WHERE obj ContainsCentroid <geometry>

 SELECT city FROM table WHERE <geometry> ContainsCentroid obj

 This example is the opposite of the first example.
 It is also equivalent to the CentroidWithin operator when the operands are reversed.